Rainault/qfg1-randomizer/README.md

 * You must have points in both Pick Locks and Magic.
 Otherwise, you won't be able to access every item location, and thus you won't be able to complete every seed.
 * You start the game with no money and no items except for Leather Armor.
 The Dagger, Lock Pick, and 5 Food Rations are part of the randomized item pool.
   - Starvation is disabled, so you don't need to worry about eating food.
+* Press Ctrl-K or choose "Loc Check" under "Information" in the menu to view the status of every randomized item location and the status of the three major quests.
+Unchecked locations are highlighted in blue, and incomplete quests are highlighted in red.
+Checked locations and completed quests are grayed out.
 * Shops are also part of the randomization pool, and the prices are randomized.
 You can "ask about shop" to see what's for sale.
 Each item can only be purchased once.
 * Boris no longer sells the Thief Guild License.
 The License is part of the randomized item pool.
 * Baba Yaga will now give you a randomized item reward for giving her the Mandrake Root.